Bonus Material: Kid-friendly Protein Powder Guide

-But sometimes, it’s hard to get protein into your toddler, and concerns that you have an underweight toddler or a picky eater may have you wondering if you should be offering them a protein powder.
-Are they safe?
+But sometimes, it’s hard to get protein into your toddler, and concerns that you have an underweight toddler or a picky eater may have you wondering if you should be offering them a protein supplement, like protein powder for kids.
+Is protein powder safe?
 Which protein powder is best for toddlers?

-If you want to skip over the rationale and details about which protein powders are best for your toddler or preschooler, and want to jump right into my dietitian recommended top picks – download this free list here – complete with brand images to make shopping easier!
+If you want to skip over the rationale and details of which protein powders are best for your toddler or preschooler, and want to jump right into my dietitian-recommended top picks – download this free list here – complete with brand images to make shopping easier!

 - 1-3 years old: 13 grams of protein per day